Benefits of Kidney Transplants

-- Minimally-invasive procedure – Lahey performs laparoscopic surgery for kidney donors.
-This means that we make several small incisions to insert a camera and surgical tools to remove the kidney, instead of traditional large incision.
-This reduces discomfort, speeds up the recovery process and leaves smaller scars than a conventional open surgery.
-Most kidney donors are discharged from the hospital in 2 days, and they are expected to return to their normal daily activities within weeks.
+We perform laparoscopic surgery for kidney donors.
+This means we make several small incisions to insert a camera and surgical tools to remove the kidney, instead of traditional large incisions.
+This reduces discomfort, speeds up the recovery process and leaves smaller scars than conventional open surgery.
+Most kidney donors go home from the hospital in two days and can return to their normal daily activities within weeks.

-- No life expectancy changes – Donating a kidney does not affect a person’s life expectancy.
-On the contrary, a 1997 study concluded that people who donate a kidney have been found to outlive the average population.
-Twenty years after donating, 85% of kidney donors were still alive, while the expected survival rate was 66%.
-This phenomenon may be explained by the fact that only healthy people are approved to become donors, or perhaps donors take additional health precautions after donating a kidney.
+Donating a kidney does not affect a person’s life expectancy.
+On the contrary, studies show that people who donate a kidney outlive the average population.
+Twenty years after donating, 85 percent of kidney donors were still alive, while the expected survival rate was 66 percent.
+This may be because only healthy people are approved to become donors, or perhaps donors take additional health precautions after donating a kidney.

-- Possible complications – Kidney donation is considered a low-risk procedure, but this does not mean that it is risk free.
-Complications occur less than 5% of the time.
-As with any surgical procedure, there is a small possibility of infection, anesthesia complications, bleeding, blood clots, hernias or post-operative pneumonia.
-These complications are often short-term and can be managed by our transplant experts.
-Our team will teach you how to look for symptoms of complications during your recovery.
+Kidney donation is a low-risk procedure, but this does not mean that it is risk-free.
+While complications happen less than 5 percent of the time, as with any surgical procedure, there is a small possibility of infection, anesthesia complications, bleeding, blood clots, hernias or post-operative pneumonia.
+These complications are usually short-term, and our transplant experts can manage them.
+Our team teaches you how to look for symptoms of complications during your recovery.

-- Possible death – The complications mentioned previously may result in the donor’s death.
-However, these occurrences are extremely rare.
-The National Kidney Registry reports that in the U.S., only 3 deaths occur out of 10,000 live donor transplants (a 0.03% mortality rate).
+Complications may result in a donor’s death.
+However, this is extremely rare.
+The National Kidney Registry reports that in the United States, only three deaths occur out of 10,000 live donor transplants (0.03 percent mortality rate).